-operating system supports this type of Incremental back up which saves all files that have changed since the last back up, and prevents data loss.
+Data Loss is a big issue associated with formatting your computer.
+In this cases it is good to know that Windows comes with backup and recovery solutions which can prevent this unexpected problems.
+We can use incremental backup to save important data in the computer before formatting.
+The Backup Utility of Windows systems supports this type of backup which saves all files that have changed since the last one and prevents data loss.
 One can launch this file to copy data from the C to D drive by saving the file extension name as .bat.

-- In the example below the files are copied from the root C to the backup folder on the partition D
+In the example below the files are copied from root C to the backup folder on the partition D.

 xcopy C:\Docs D:\Backup\Docs /E /H /R /Y /I /D